madrasafree/Madrasa-new-registration-form/README.md

 2. After checking the donation's checkbox, and registering on the site, the user will be transferred after the successful registration to a new screen that includes the iFrame of the donation.

 The server code will be written in Python / django.
 There is a demo code of iCredit IPA (sent by their support team).
+The functionality of php file should be done in python.

-There are files of the current project status (based on the examples written in php and HTML / CSS / JS / jQuery).
+There are files of the front end (written in php and HTML / CSS / JS / jQuery).

 ## Tests